 The three basic soil types are clayey, loamy, and sandy soils.
 Loamy soils are the ideal.
 The other two present challenges for irrigation.
 So it is important to find out what kind your plants are growing in.

 But how do you find out which soil type you have?
 Although there are more sophisticated ways to acquire this information, here is the simplest way to find out.
 It literally involves taking matters into your own hands:

 Test by Trying to Form a Ball of Soil

-- Pick up a marble-sized hunk of moist soil and roll it between your thumb, forefinger and middle finger, as if trying to shape it into a little ball.
+- Pick up a marble-sized chunk of moist soil and roll it between your thumb, forefinger and middle finger, as if trying to shape it into a little ball.

 - With a clayey soil, your rolling will be successful: you'll end up with a ball the size of a marble.

-- With a sandy soil, your attempt at forming a ball will be completely unsuccessful; it will fall apart.
+- With sandy soil, your attempt at forming a ball will be completely unsuccessful; it will fall apart.

 - With a loamy soil, your attempt will show some promise, but ultimately fail; the ball will fall apart once you leave off applying pressure.